JuliaGaussianProcesses/Stheno.jl/docs/src/internals.md

 h = f + g
 # THIS IS BAD.
 PLEASE DON'T DO THIS
 ```
 The mistake here is to construct a separate `GPC` object for each `GP`.
-This will hopefully error, but might yield incorrect results.
+Hopefully, the code errors, but might yield incorrect results.

 Alternatively, if you're willing to place your model in a function you can write something like:
 ```julia